valboldakov/design-patterns/README.md

 ## Facade Pattern

 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+## Template Pattern

+Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.